Dr. Marisa Mizus

 Dr. Mizus is board certified in Internal Medicine and Rheumatology.
 Throughout her medical career, she has demonstrated a passion for patient care, informed by her clinical and research experiences.

-Dr. Mizus continues to collaborate with the Johns Hopkins Division of Rheumatology on various research endeavors while mentoring and teaching doctors-in-training.
-She is active in the Arthritis Foundation of Maryland and the Lupus Foundation and is a member of the American College of Rheumatology and of the Maryland Society for the Rheumatic Diseases.
+Dr. Mizus maintains an ongoing collaboration with the Johns Hopkins Division of Rheumatology, contributing to a range of research initiatives while mentoring and teaching aspiring medical professionals.
+She is actively involved with the Arthritis Foundation of Maryland and the Lupus Foundation, and is a proud member of the American College of Rheumatology.
+Recently, Dr. Mizus has taken on new leadership roles as Co-President of the Maryland Society of Rheumatic Diseases and as the Maryland Chapter Leader of the Association of Women in Rheumatology.

 Research & Publications: